• Skip to primary navigation

 February 21, 2017 at 8:21 pm

 Hi Kelsey.
 First of all, I'm sorry it didn't turn out exactly right, and thank you for sharing your experience.
-Let's see . . . my first guess is that it needed more time to set up in the refrigerator.
-Normally with a thin layer, an hour should be enough, but try doubling that next time.
+My first guess is that it needed more time to set up in the refrigerator/freezer.
 These measurements should work, but it will always be a bit thicker if you add more chocolate -- you can try that also.
 I am glad it still tasted good!
 LMK if you try it again and how it goes. 🙂

 Reply